seeyew/HillYouGo/README.md

 ### Things that can be improved
 1. Used FB Fresco for download.
 It comes with default caching mechanism of memory, encoded memory, disk and network requests.
 It can be configured but I ran out of time.
+    1. Fresco persist bitmaps into ashmen memory to avoid out of memory issue.
     1. I also like this library as we can download a smaller photo and then download the bigger one.
- 2. Supports Shares feature pretty easily
+    1. Supports Shares feature pretty easily
-2. Fragments especially with Master Detail navigation
+1. Fragments especially with Master Detail navigation
     1. Passing info in string and int in order to retrieve data.
 Probably should have one key instead
- 2. The Detail screen will the activity is destroyed and you restart the app
+    1. The Detail screen will the activity is destroyed and you restart the app
-3. Photos - this is a big one.
+1. Photos - this is a big one.
 It took a while for me to scale and crop the image.
 I decided not to pursue it further as that could be a product decision.
     1. Also, we should add code to get the most appropriate photo for the given screen size.
 1. The simple cache that I build can be improved or replaced.
 It doesn't cover all cases.
 I could have gone the SQLite route but decided against it as our need is simple.
   (But SQLite would have been useful when I needed one article)
-4. Code structure, I just split all the different components into sub-packages, will more time, some refactoring is necessary.
+1. Code structure, I just split all the different components into sub-packages, will more time, some refactoring is necessary.
-5. Themes - didn't get a chance to create a theme properly.
+1. Themes - didn't get a chance to create a theme properly.
 So that should be completed.
-6. Tests!!
+1. Tests!!
+1. RXJava code clean up is necessary (especially un-subscribe)
+1. Handling of Network errors as well as auto downloading udpdate if access to data network comes back on.

 ### Unsupported
 1. Multiple screen sizes
 2. Master-Detail in Tablets
 3. Getting Thumbnails
+4. No spinner when data is being load
+5. Network call retries